psychemedia/storytelling-notes/gwion-bach.md

 " Not to level the embankment," said Teithrin.

-"Good, very good," said Seithenyn. " L love a smart saying, though 1

-hits at me.
+"Good, very good," said Seithenyn. " I love a smart saying, though it hits at me.
 But, whether yours is a smart saying or no, I do not very clearly see ; and, whether it hits at me or no, I do not very sensibly feel.
 But all is one.
 Cupbearer, fill."

 At the conclusion of this scene, the effects of the continued draughts of wine, so ably supplied by his cupbearer, ruined all the devices of Seithenyn for the maintenance of his dignity ; and, in stooping forward from his chair, to regain possession of his fallen cup, he lost his balance, and fell prostrate on the floor.
-The tumult, occasioned by the simultaneous rising of the whole body of the High Commission to uplift their fallen chief, drew Angharad, the daughte: of Seithenyn, from her chamber.
-She grace fully sa: luted Prince Elphin, and directed the cu pbearers to lift up her father, and bear him from the hall.
+The tumult, occasioned by the simultaneous rising of the whole body of the High Commission to uplift their fallen chief, drew Angharad, the daughter of Seithenyn, from her chamber.
+She gracefully saluted Prince Elphin, and directed the cupbearers to lift up her father, and bear him from the hall.
 The cupbearers reeled off with their lord, who had already fallen asleep, and who now began to play them a pleasant march with his nose, to inspirit their progression.
 Elphin gazed with delight on the beautiful Angharad, whose gentle and serious loveliness contrasted so strikingly with the broken trophies and fallen herces of revelry that lay scattered at her feet.
-In this interval were heard the loud dashing of the sea and the blustering of the wind through the e apertures of the wall.
+In this interval were heard the loud dashing of the sea and the blustering of the wind through the apertures of the wall.
 It was one of those tempests which occur once in several centuries, and which, by their extensive devastations, are chronicled to eternity.

 The old bard of the palace, inspired by the awen, seized his harp, and mingled his voice and his music with the uproar of the elements.
 In this place we have a specimen of a numerous class of ancient Welsh poems, in which each stanza begins with a repetition of the predominant idea, and terminates with a proverb.
 The basis of the poem is in the Englynion of Llywarch Hén.
 We regret our limits will not allow us to insert more than the first stanza: